 Blenheim wineries are worth a visit too.

-Personally: Milford sound and that whole coast, then kiakoura on the opposite coast you cant believe the marine life and kayaking is nice way to see it...mind those seals though:) We also went recently down near Shag rock (right south of the south island) amazing amounts of penguins and wildlife...and even the local pub has a penguin living under it - true story - and has been there for the past 10 years! penguin papparazzi went nuts! about 10 years ago
+Personally: Milford sound and that whole coast, then kiakoura on the opposite coast you cant believe the marine life and kayaking is nice way to see it...mind those seals though:) We also went recently down near Shag rock (right south of the south island) amazing amounts of penguins and wildlife...and even the local pub has a penguin living under it - true story - and has been there for the past 10 years! penguin papparazzi went nuts! over 11 years ago